 The best way to go about this is to be proactive, though.
 Between three and six months before the end of the term, get in touch with your lender and talk about how the renewal process will go.
 Talk about potential interest rates and consider whether you want to change from a closed to an open loan if you haven’t been making early payments but want to start.
 If you’ve had a rocky payment history, it’s time to find out if the bank plans to renew you or not.
 You don’t want to be surprised with a rejection letter 21 days before your loan comes to an end.

 If you decide not to renew with your existing bank, then you’ll need this time to get the ball rolling with another lender.
 If you wait too long, the best case is that your mortgage gets automatically renewed — but possibly according to terms and at an interest rate that you find unattractive.
 Stay ahead of the process, and talk to your bank, and then shop the loan around.
 It is a hassle to have to renew your mortgage several times over the course of your amortization, so you might as well turn the process into a money saver for yourself and get the best deal at each renewal.

-What happens when bank will not renew mortgage – Can you be denied a mortgage renewal?
+Can you be denied a mortgage renewal?

 If you know well ahead of time that your bank is not going to renew your mortgage, then you’ll have time to put together different financing so that you can stay in your house at renewal.
 You definitely don’t want to have the loan called — and have nowhere to go for financing.

 But what can you do if banks aren’t approving your renewal?
 You’re not alone.
 People lose jobs and burn through their savings, and then they can’t make their mortgage payments each month.
 Others suffer from a long-term illness that keeps them from being able to work, while still others go through divorce and other family events that radically change their financial situations.